csc-training/node-level-optimization/instruction-level-parallelism/README.md

 the underlying hardware, and can be seen with `perf list`.

-- Repeat some of the previous tests with `perf` and try to get further understanding of the code by looking proper counters.
-As an example, number of instructions and cycles (number of instructions per cycle, IPC) can be seen with
+- Repeat some of the previous tests with `perf` and try to get further understanding by looking into proper counters.
+As an example, number of instructions and cycles (and also number of instructions per cycle, IPC) can be seen with
 ```
 srun ... perf stat -e instructions,cycles ./peak_fma
 ```